talkowski-lab/athena/README.md

 The exact syntax will vary based on columns available for each track, which can be checked using the [UCSC Table Browser](http://genome.ucsc.edu/cgi-bin/hgTables).

 **Warning #1**
-Be careful to wrap modified track names in quotes, because some operators (especially `>`) can be interpreted as bash flow control characters.
+Be careful to wrap modified UCSC track names in quotes, because some operators (especially `>`) can be interpreted as shell flow control characters.

 **Example Use Case #1**
 We could restrict the segmental duplications annotation from the example above to only those with high sequence identity as follows: